 6.8 At an AGM at which all Board members are eligible to continue in office, at least one member of the Board shall retire or stand for re-election, the Directors if necessary determining by lot before the notice calling the AGM which of them shall stand for re-election.

-6.9 At General Meetings the President shall preside as chairperson of the General Meeting and in the absence of the President the Board shall choose one of their number to take the chair (the "Chairperson").
+6.9 At General Meetings the Chair shall preside as chairperson of the General Meeting and in the absence of the Chair the Board shall choose one of their number to take the chair (the "Chairperson").

 VOTING